OpenADP/openadp/README.md

-In a 9-of-15 scheme, if two OpenADP servers are compromised and under control of the attacker, the protocol can complete correctly, and the attacker learns nothing oth8er than 2 Shamir secret shares.
+In a 9-of-15 scheme, if two OpenADP servers are compromised and under control of the attacker, the protocol can complete correctly, and the attacker learns nothing other than 2 Shamir secret shares.

 However, with 3 compromised nodes, if the attacker controls the network, they can can split the honest nodes into two groups of 6, and add their compromised